nneoma-onwuasoanya/SEO-NIGERIAN-BANK-ANALYSIS-2024/README.md

 How can banks optimize their SEO strategies to improve their online presence and attract more customers?

 ## Methodology
-SEO keyword Data was gathered using google keyword planner focused on consumer banking keywords, each Keyword search volume, competition level were recorded.
+SEO keyword Data was gathered using Google Keyword Planner focused on consumer banking keywords, each Keyword search volume, competition level were recorded.

-Each keyword was searched on google using incognito to reduce personalization and each bank’s first-page appearances on Google was counted manually and ranked by position of appearance.
+Each keyword was searched on Google using incognito to reduce personalization, and each bank’s first-page appearance on Google was counted manually and ranked by position of appearance.

 Each bank revenue was sourced from the official annual reports covering 2023 and 2024 financial year and standardized in naira for consistency.